The Payroll Superhero’s Guide to Canadian Payroll Year-End

 Happy New Year!
 Now you’re in full swing of getting those T4s issued before the end of February, but your inbox and voicemail are starting to pile up with questions from employees.
 Questions like, ‘What does Box 40 mean on my T4?’ or ‘ When do I get my T4?’.
 No worries, use the communications templates below to help educate employees on what they can expect regarding Payroll Year-End.

-Frequently Asked Questions from Employees for 2018 Year-End and 2019 First Pay Period
+Frequently Asked Questions from Employees for 2019 Year-End

 Employee Tax Slip FAQ for Payroll Year-End